ieedan/esetres/README.md

 ## CLI

+> [!WARNING]
+> All commands must be run from the same directory as the server.

 ### Init

 Step by step process for setting up the environment variables, running the migration and creating your first bucket.